mjsalerno/UnoBot/README.md

 			out all actions verbosely, this is mainly used for debugging.
 			If no value is given it will default to false.

+        SSL - set this to true if you would like the bot to connect to the server using an SSL connection.
+The default is false.

 ## Usage

 Once the bot has connected you can type any of the following commands.